Den-Sec/BLOOMBOX-Smart-Greenhouse/README.md

 Begin your BLOOMBOX journey with these simple steps:

-1. Clone this repository.
+1. **Clone the Repository**: Start by cloning this repository to your local machine.

+2. **Hardware Assembly**:
+   - Navigate to the `/hardware/schematics` folder.
+   - Assemble your hardware components following the schematics provided.

+3. **Enclosure Assembly**:
+   - Navigate to the `/hardware/enclosure` folder.
+   - Assemble your greenhouse enclosure as shown in the provided designs.

+4. **Code Deployment**:
-2. Navigate to the `/schematics` folder and assemble your hardware as shown.
+   - Navigate to the `/src` directory.
-3. Deploy the code from the `/code` directory onto your ESP32.
+   - Deploy the code onto your ESP32 to control the greenhouse's functions.

+5. **Plant Configuration**:
+   - Locate the specific configuration file for your plant type.
+Each plant has its own configuration file.
+   - Upload the configuration file onto the SD card connected to the ESP32.
+This file contains the specifications and settings for your specific plant.

+6. **Smart Greenhouse Activation**:
+   - Ensure all components are properly connected and configured.
-4. Watch your plants thrive in their new smart environment!
+   - Power on the ESP32 and watch your plants thrive in their new smart environment!

+Happy gardening!

 ## Contribute to BLOOMBOX 🤝